[HISTORY: Adopted by the Board of Trustees of the Village of Rhinebeck as indicated in article histories. Amendments noted where applicable.]

 The Village of Rhinebeck recognizes that the Village merchants must have an opportunity to conduct sidewalk sales, and other displays of merchandise, outside their business premises in order to remain economically viable.
 However, the Village also recognizes that such sales and displays have the potential to disrupt pedestrian traffic, produce litter and otherwise negatively impact the character of the Village.
-The Village Board of Trustees, by this article, seeks to reach an accommodation between the needs of the merchants and the needs of the community by allowing, but regulating, sidewalk sales and other displays of merchandise by Village merchants.
+The Village Board of Trustees, by this chapter, seeks to reach an accommodation between the needs of the merchants and the needs of the community by allowing, but regulating, sidewalk sales and other displays of merchandise by Village merchants.

 As used in this article, the following terms shall have the meanings hereinafter indicated: